What about Friends of the Earth Scotland?

 Our Climate Action Groups

-Our network of over 200 Climate Action groups across England, Wales and Northern Ireland are the local solution to the global climate crisis.
+Our network of 240 Climate Action groups across England, Wales and Northern Ireland are the local solution to the global climate crisis.
 They are made up of people like you, working together to make our communities more climate-friendly.

 Whether its lobbying MPs or planting trees, local communities are taking the urgent action we need to tackle the climate crisis.
 Find a group near you, or start your own and we'll help you every step of the way.